 The makeup of your team

 We already touched on this, but if you’re adding a member to your marketing team, that person had better fit in and work well with the rest of your team.
 Who’s already there?
-How do you work together?
+How do they work together?
 Are there peculiarities that might throw off a newbie?
 It’s critical that you’re thinking through things like this during the hiring process.

 One way you can check the fit before you hire is to make a group interview a part of it—in addition to your talent expert and your marketing chief, have the prospective employee “interview” with the rest of the team and see how they like each other.

 Is whether your team likes the new hire the most important part of the hiring process?
 No, probably not.
 But if they can’t function together, the work will assuredly suffer.
+At the very least, everyone involved should have a good feel for what they’re getting into together so there aren’t any surprises.

 Skills and abilities